-BreastScreen SA is the accredited South Australian component of BreastScreen Australia.This is an organised national breast cancer screening program for women without breast cancer symptoms.
+BreastScreen SA is the accredited South Australian component of BreastScreen Australia.This is an organised national breast cancer screening program for women aged 50 to 74 without breast cancer symptoms.

 Breast cancer is one of the most common causes of cancer deaths in women and increases in frequency with age.
 One in 11 South Australian women will be diagnosed with breast cancer before the age of 75 years.